 A versatile set of 100 yellow plastic counting chips designed for hands-on mathematics exploration.
-Each chip has a 2 cm diameter, making it perfectly sized for young hands to grasp, sort, and manipulate.
-Ideal for building number sense through concrete, tactile experiences in counting, grouping, addition, and subtraction activities.
+Each chip has a 2 cm diameter, making it child-sized for young hands to grasp, sort, and manipulate.
+Designed for building number sense through concrete, tactile experiences in counting, grouping, addition, and subtraction activities.

 In Montessori mathematics, the journey from concrete to abstract is fundamental.
 These counting chips serve as one of the earliest mathematical manipulatives, allowing children to physically touch and move individual units of quantity.
 When a child places 7 chips in a row and then adds 3 more, they are not memorizing an equation — they are experiencing addition with their hands.
 The uniform yellow color is intentional: it removes the distraction of color variety, focusing attention purely on quantity.
 Maria Montessori observed that children who work extensively with concrete materials develop a deep, intuitive number sense that transfers naturally to abstract computation.
 These chips support that bridge, one yellow circle at a time.